KoushikGavini/Gossip_Protocol/README.md

+# Overview
+##### Objective:
+* Generate a network consisting of 16 nodes running simultaneously where one node can at maximun know only three other nodes and disseminate broadcast message using gossip protocol.

+##### Methodology:
+* Each node has two API methods `submit_message` and `get message`.
+They can be viewed in `Gossip.py`
+* UDP for communication
+* Every node will receive the message, a node transmits using gossip dissemination.
 # Instructions

 ### Step 1: Start the Gossip Nodes
 #TODO(Koushikg): dockerize nodes so it is easier to setup env
 * start nodes separately in each terminal
-* example:

 ```shell
 python Gossip_node_7000.py